-The slide canvas of Google Slides and PowerPoint allows you to combine narrative and data however you see fit.
-Google Sheets and Excel allow you to essentially write mini programs to sort, filter, and transform data to meet your reporting needs.
+The slide-sized canvas of Google Slides and PowerPoint allows you to combine narrative and data however you see fit.
+Google Sheets and Excel allow you to essentially write mini-programs to sort, filter, and transform data to meet your reporting needs.
 For all these reasons, these tools will never die; they will remain ubiquitous.

 But it is easy to forget that you don’t have to train anyone to use these tools.
 Have you ever tried to teach someone to modify a query to pull what they need from Looker or Power BI?
 Or, heaven forbid, the internal reporting from your HR system?
 It’s a vastly different scenario.
 You put someone in front of a data set in Google Sheets or Excel and they know what to do with it.
 In the case of ad hoc reporting, sometimes a simple data set and some simple tools are best for the job.

 Standardized reports are architected to be durable to system and data changes.
-They are generally meant to last over long periods of time.
+They are generally meant to last over long periods.
 They are highly repeatable, sometimes requiring very little or no work to get the most recent results.
 Because of this, they often involve complex permissions for accessing reports or specific data within those reports.
 They generally require time from highly sought-after specialists like analysts or BI engineers who can tie data together from multiple sources.
-This all requires a high investment in planning and build.
+This all requires a high investment in planning and building.

 Because there are so many potential ways to create and deliver an ad hoc report, spanning from formatted Slack messages to complex Google Sheets models, ad hoc reports can often ‘meet the user where they are’, a popular concept in product development.
 Distributing and sharing an ad hoc report is generally far more straightforward than the delivery of standardized reporting.